menu

 Occupations and Workforce

-Portia is a blue-collar town, with 35.78% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Portia is generally considered to be a blue-collar town.
+35.78% of the Portia workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Portia is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Portia who work in sales jobs (11.21%), teaching (11.21%), and office and administrative support (9.48%).

 Also of interest is that Portia has more people living here who work in computers and math than 95% of the places in the US.